 Day 4: Surfers Paradise - Experience jaw-dropping panoramic views of the Gold Coast in Surfers Paradise.
 Enjoy a fun surf lesson and embrace the true Aussie lifestyle, before diving into the area’s famously lively nightlife with your group.

 Day 5-6: Brisbane - Visit man-made city lagoons in bustling Brisbane’s Southbank entertainment area.
 Head to the world-famous Australia Zoo with your group, and get up close to kangaroos, koalas, wombats and more!

-Day 7: Rainbow Beach - Stop by the gateway to Fraser Island!
+Day 7: Rainbow Beach - Stop by the gateway to K'gari (formerly known as Fraser Island)!
 Relax on the shimmering sands and see if you can spot wild whales swimming around in the gorgeous Australian sea (seasonal).

-Day 8-10: Fraser Island – Head over to the world’s largest sand island, Fraser Island!
+Day 8-10: K'gari – Head over to the world’s largest sand island, K'gari!
 Explore lush rainforests, crystal clear lakes and white sanded beaches by 4x4 with your group!

 Day 11: Town of 1770 – Continue your journey up the coast to the Town of 1770, where we’ll stay for the night.
 Spend the afternoon with the group exploring the stunning coastline and amazing landscapes.

 Day 12-13: Airlie Beach – Travel on to Airlie Beach, gateway to the incredible Whitsunday islands.
 Spend some time relaxing by the local lagoon, pick up some supplies for your Whitsunday adventure, and check out the town’s lively nightlife.